waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Report.md

 title: Report
 data: 2023-04-01 14:57:00
 ---
+- Some ex-prisoners commit crimes again after being released from the prison.
+What do you think are the causes?
+What can be done to solve this problem？（2023年06月17日 中国大陆）

 - Despite better access to education, a significant number of adults cannot read or write.
 In what ways are people are disadvantaged without these skills?
 What government should do for this problem?（2023年04月01日 中国大陆）